dyna-record

 Docs

 To use the create method, call it on the model class you wish to create a new record for.
 Pass the properties of the new record as an object argument to the method.
+Only attributes defined on the model can be configured, and will be enforced via types and runtime schema validation.

 Basic Usage